asg017/sqlite-tg/docs.md

 1. If a provided argument is a `BLOB`, then it is assumed the blob is valid WKB.
 2. If the provided argument is `TEXT` and is the return value of a [JSON SQL function](https://www.sqlite.org/json1.html), or if it starts with `"{"`, then it is assumed the string is valid GeoJSON.
 3. If the provided argument is still `TEXT`, then it is assumed the text is valid WKT.
-4. If the provided argument is the return value of a `sqlite-tg` function that [returns a geometry pointer]()
+4. If the provided argument is the return value of a `sqlite-tg` function that [returns a geometry pointer](#pointer-functions),

 ## Pointer functions